sfraint/wireless-n64-controller/BOM.md

 --- | --- | --- | --- | ---
 **Total** | --- | --- | ~$31 |

-### Optional parts
+### Recommended parts

 You can also buy JST+PH headers and cables to solder on to the boards (instead of soldering wires directly), to make the off-board connections more modular and cleaner (one set {below} is enough for several controllers).

-I've also listed the `start` button pull-down resistor as optional since I've not had an issues without it.
-However, if you see the `start` button appear to get "stuck" in the pressed position, or erroneously trigger, you might need this.
+I've also listed the `start` button pull-down resistor as recommended since I've had mixed results without it.
+You may need this to prevent the `start` button from getting "stuck" in the pressed position, or erroneously trigger.

 Note: I've opted to use smaller headers than the board is technically designed for - this is just so hand soldering is quicker and easier.
 You have quite a bit of flexibility here, e.g. could try to use just PH-sized parts instead of JST parts.